 Engaging with Our Community

 AAUW Morgan Hill actively supports our local community, both as an organization and as individual volunteers, Our members have created and implemented local programs for girls and women, in addition to supporting AAUW California and national AAUW programs at a local level.
 The branch also provides grants, recruits volunteers, co-sponsor programs, and provide publicity for local non-profit organizations.
-Branch support is conditional upon the organization’s goals being consistent with AAUW’s mission: AAUW advances equity for women and girls through advocacy, education, philanthropy, and research.
+Branch support is conditional upon the organization’s goals being consistent with AAUW’s mission: AAUW advances gender equity for women and girls through advocacy, education,and research.

 The success of our annual Wildflower Run enables us to now provide multiple grants of up to $1000 each to local non-profit community organizations, for projects whose goals are consistent with AAUW’s mission.
-Applications are due in the fall for grants issued early the following year.
+Applications are due in the fall for grants issued for the following year.
 Click here for past recipient information, guidelines, and an application form.
 AAUW member contact is Susan Rife.